Skip to main content

 The legal provisions for reasonable alternatives are designed to accommodate precisely these scenarios.
 An employee’s personal physician can and should make recommendations for safe, alternative activities or attest that the employee is under their care for a medical condition that makes the standard goal inadvisable.

 This process respects the profound connection between your internal hormonal environment and your external capacity for performance.
 It acknowledges that true wellness is achieved by addressing root-cause dysfunctions, a process that is inherently personalized and data-driven.
-The you request is a bridge, allowing you to focus on the foundational work of biochemical recalibration while still participating in your employer’s program.
+The alternative standard you request is a bridge, allowing you to focus on the foundational work of biochemical recalibration while still participating in your employer’s program.

 Mapping Symptoms to Systems for Your Physician